Robert-van-Engelen/lisp/README.md

 Note that there is more going on here.
 Because the `let` forms support tail-recursive calls, we return the expression `car(t)` to evaluate next by the interpreter in its evaluation loop.
 Before we return, the scope `*e` is extended to `*p` with the local bindings.

-A `push` can also be used to protect new symbols and strings added the heap by the `string` C function:
+A `push` can also be used to protect new symbols and strings added the heap by the `atom` and `string` C functions, for example:

     L name = string("John Doe");
     push(name);